magic-note.ai — guide — 120×42

 1. Settings → StorageS3 Backup

-2. Enter your bucket name, region, access key, and secret key
+2. Enter bucket name, region, access key, secret key

-4. Click Back Up Now to run an immediate backup
+4. Back Up Now to run an immediate backup

 Backups are a single compressed SQLite file uploaded to s3://your-bucket/magic-note-backup-YYYY-MM-DD.db.
 Works with AWS S3, Backblaze B2, Cloudflare R2, and any S3-compatible endpoint.